Scaling properties of scale-free networks in degree-thresholding renormalization flows: Introduction

-The network widely exists in both nature and human society and is a common language for describing and modeling complex systems.
-Its emergence contributes to a better understanding of the structure and functional attributes of the system~\cite{Latora2017,Barabasi2016}.
-Many real networks have a significant feature, whose degree distribution is usually approximately scale-free, which can be described by the power-law distribution $p(k) \sim k^{-\lambda}$ in the mathematical background, and the network satisfying this feature is called the scale-free network~\cite{Barabasi1999}.
-In addition, this feature effectively distinguishes scale-free networks from regular networks, ER random networks~\cite{Erdos1959}, and WS small-world networks~\cite{Watts1998}.
+\IEEEPARstart{T}{he} network widely exists in both nature and human society and is a common language for describing and modeling complex systems.
+Its emergence contributes to a better understanding of the structure and functional attributes of the system~\cite{Latora2017,Barabasi2016}. {In this regard, the scale-free network~\cite{Barabasi1999} is undoubtedly an excellent example, and its degree distribution is usually can be described by the power-law distribution $p(k) \sim k^{-\lambda}$ in the mathematical background.} In addition, this characteristic effectively distinguishes scale-free networks from regular networks, {Erd\"os-R\'enyi (ER)} random networks~\cite{Erdos1959}, and {Watts-Strogatz (WS)} small-world networks~\cite{Watts1998}.
 As a result, scale-free networks have many peculiar properties, such as robustness under random attacks, vulnerability under target attacks~\cite{Albert2000}, and faster spreading speed of virus on scale-free networks~\cite{Pastor2001}.